The Fifth Earth – Energy Transitions (Part 4) – What Does the Future Hold?

 Poverty, unlike famine, is however something that we can relate to, at least to an extent, because we come across it often enough: Homelessness can be observed even in the richest countries and in recent years the arrival of large numbers of refugees and asylum seekers have added to the phenomenon.

 Some people in the developed world may even have come close to poverty themselves, due to personal financial crises or temporary local economic downturns.
 That happened for example in several first-world countries after the global financial crisis that started in 2008.

 In reality, the average middle class person is basically only a few lost pay checks away from poverty.
 However, unlike in the poorer countries, there are relatively good social support systems and safety nets in place in developed nations that can assist people in getting back on their feet.

 An Unbalanced World

-The abundant living in the first world relies on large volumes of additional resources and supplies coming in from other parts of the world.
-People in developed countries have over time grown accustomed to having access to a much wider variety of manufactured goods and agricultural produce than their local environments would under normal circumstances have been able to consistently provide .
+The abundant living that people are used to in the first world relies on large volumes of resources and supplies coming in from other parts of the world.
+People in developed countries have over time grown accustomed to having access to a much wider variety of manufactured goods and agricultural produce than their local environments would normally be able to provide .

 The Making of an Illusion

-The result of living in an environment which has artificially created abundance of choice is that people in such an environment end up losing their natural drive for self-sufficiency as well as their psychological self-reliance mechanisms.
-Abundance can only really be measured by consuming what is only locally available in order to see if our own environments can support our consumption habits – and if they can’t, we are over-consuming and we don’t have local abundance anymore.
-If nobody has local abundance anymore, then global abundance is an illusion and everybody is over consuming.
+Abundance can only truly be measured by consuming what is only locally available in order to measure if the environment can support local population numbers and consumption habits.
+If it can’t we are over-consuming.
+If nobody has local abundance anymore, then global abundance is an illusion and everybody is over consuming everywhere.

 The side effects of not living within one’s own means as a group is that it makes you reliant upon others and it also puts strain on them.
 The same can be said of unbridled population growth worldwide, regardless of whether countries are poor or rich.
 Ultimately everybody will be impacted.